picatz/Picatz-Guides/OpenSSH.md

 ─── ~
   └── .ssh/ ( hidden file )
-    └── authorized_keys
+    ├── authorized_keys
-      └──> Lists the public keys (RSA or DSA) that can be used to log into the user’s account.
+    │   └──> Lists the public keys (RSA or DSA) that can be used to log into the user’s account.
+    └── config
+        └──> This is the per-user configuration file.
+Must have strict permissions: read/write for the user

 ─── /etc/
   ├── ssh/
   │ ├── sshd_config
   │ │   └──> OpenSSH server configuration file.
   │ └── ssh_config
-  │   └──> OpenSSH client configuration file.
+  │     └──> OpenSSH Systemwide client configuration file.
   ├── nologin
   │   └──> If this file exists, sshd refuses to let anyone except root log in.
   ├── hosts.allow
   │   └──> Access controls list ( to allow ) enforced by tcp-wrappers are defined here.
   └── hosts.deny
       └──> Access controls list ( to deny ) enforced by tcp-wrappers are defined here.
 ```

 ---